zkhan93/zkhan93.github.io/content/posts/setting-up-elasticsearch-with-docker-compose.md

 ```bash
 STACK_VERSION=7.17.9
 ```
-to start the containers run
+To start the containers, run the following command:

 ```bash
 docker compose up --build -d
 ```

 ### 2. Generate Passwords for users
+Run the command
-`docker exec -it es7-elasticsearch-1 elasticsearch-setup-passwords auto` you will get something like this
+`docker exec -it es7-elasticsearch-1 elasticsearch-setup-passwords auto` to generate passwords for users.
+Once you run the command, you will see the following output:

 ```bash
 Changed password for user apm_system